SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Appendix

-\textbf{Hyperparameters.} We set the point cloud range $L_x=L_y=-30.0m, U_x=U_y=30.0m$ and the pillar size $s_x = s_y = 0.1m$.
+We set the point cloud range $L_x=L_y=-30.0m, U_x=U_y=30.0m$ and the pillar size $s_x = s_y = 0.1m$ by default.
 We use a $3 \times 3$ kernel for the dilation in BEV post-processing.
 For mask post-processing, we set the area thresholds $T^a_l = 200, T^a_h=5000$ pixels, and the aspect ratio thresholds $T^r_l = 1.5, T^r_h = 4$, respectively.
 For SAM architecture, we use the default version (ViT-H) with pre-trained weights from its official repository.

-\subsection{Qualitative results}
+\subsubsection{Qualitative results}

 We first show the qualitative results of our method.
 Fig.~\ref{fig:vis} shows that relatively high-quality 2D rotated bounding boxes are generated from SAM outputs, indicating SAM's great zero-capability.
 It means that SAM can generate good masks without touching BEV images and 3D annotations during training.
-With our mask post-processing and Mask2Box module, foreground masks can be translated into high-quality 3D bounding boxes.
+Our mask post-processing and Mask2Box module can translate foreground masks into high-quality 3D bounding boxes.
+It shows that for those objects that are perceived completely and have distinguishable appearances in BEV images, SAM3D can identify them easily and produce reasonable predictions.

-Despite SAM's incredible power, some obvious failure cases still exist: (1) SAM will generate duplicated masks when objects are close to each other.
-(2) Some background objects look similar to cars in BEV images, and SAM sometimes regards them as foregrounds by mistake.
-(3) Due to truncation, occlusion, and the sparsity of LiDAR signals, some cars are partially activated in BEV images, and thus SAM ignores these objects, leaving many false negatives.
+Despite SAM's incredible power, some obvious failure cases still exist: (1) SAM will generate duplicated masks when objects are close to each other (marked as red bubbles in Fig.~\ref{fig:vis}).
+We argue that it is hard for SAM to identify whether these points belong to different objects or a single large object since it is not trained to handle this situation.
+(2) Some background objects look similar to cars in BEV images, and SAM sometimes regards them as foregrounds by mistake (marked as blue bubbles in Fig.~\ref{fig:vis}).
+(3) Due to truncation, occlusion, and the sparsity of LiDAR signals, some cars are partially activated in BEV images.
+Thus, SAM ignores these objects, leaving many false negatives (marked as white bubbles in Fig.~\ref{fig:vis}).
+We argue that (2) and (3) are inherent challenges for LiDAR-based 3D object detection and are even more complex for a model trained initially for 2D segmentation tasks.
+While our method provides some naive solutions, it still demands many efforts (e.g., more powerful background suppression or foreground completion methods can be involved) to solve these problems more perfectly.
+Moreover, as~\cite{ji2023samstrugglesinconcealed} depicts, SAM struggles to segment camouflaged objects.
+We can view those objects in (2) and (3) as camouflaged, thus getting poor results.
+It means we need more powerful technologies to enhance SAM's ability.

-\subsection{Ablation study}
+\subsubsection{Ablation study}

 We conduct ablation studies to figure out the contribution of different designs.
-For all experiments, we report the AP and APH only for VEHICLE in range [0, 30).
+We report the AP and APH for all experiments only for VEHICLE in the range [0, 30).